Listen to the Podcast:

 What is the role of community in building companies?
 Poshmark, co-founded by CEO Manish Chandra, is the largest social commerce marketplace for fashion which has grown because of the loyalty of its seller stylist community.
 In this episode, Manish shares Poshmark’s principles of community building, and how living by their community has allowed them to become a category leader.
 He also discusses the importance of diversity – including diverse educational backgrounds – to help build lasting companies.

 Building a Vibrant Community with Poshmark Co-founder & CEO Manish Chandra

 Welcome to Conscious VC, where we have real conversations that explore how to build businesses that shape the future while making a giant difference at the same time.
-Hosted by Navin Chaddha, Managing Director of Mayfield, and me, podcaster and author, Christopher Lochhead.
+Hosted by Navin Chaddha, Managing Partner of Mayfield, and me, podcaster and author, Christopher Lochhead.
 On this episode, Navin and I welcome the Co-founder and CEO of the massively successful fashion community Poshmark, Manish Chandra.
 We have a deep conversation about the role of a startup beyond just making money, how Poshmark became a category defining leader by building a powerful and diverse community of millions of buyers and sellers, and a whole lot more.
 Enjoy.

 I’m very curious as to this role of community.
 There’s so many legendary companies today that are doing way more than building customers, they’re building communities and starting movements.
 And so I’m curious what both of you think about that.